Common choices given to children they shouldn’t have and how to stop the tantrums that go with them.

 You can fix this, and easily.
 Here is how.

 - You take back freedoms you have granted prematurely.
-Once your child demonstrates that he can accept your choices (this means no grumbling or whining), you can start to allow choices (though not the same every day).
+Once your child demonstrates that he can accept your choices (this means no grumbling or whining), you can start to allow choices (though not the same choices every day).

 - Have structure to your day.
 You guide your child’s activities.